Ryan McGeever

-Ryan McGeever (born 30 April 1994) is a Scottish footballer who plays for Irish.
+Ryan McGeever (born 30 April 1994) is a Scottish footballer who plays as a Defender.
 McGeever began his career with Queen's Park, and signed for Falkirk in the summer of 2012 also spending time with Brechin City and Dumbarton, where he was club captain.
 During his time at Falkirk, he had loan spells at Peterhead, Arbroath (twice) and whilst at Dumbarton he spent time on loan at Clyde.